samsa1/ppx_rml/docs/report/report.md

 Our project is aimed at addressing this issue by turning ReactiveML into an extension, via the ppx protocol, to the OCaml compiler, such that anyone can use ReactiveML inside an OCaml program while being free of using any other feature from the language.
 Another benefit comes from the upcoming $5$.x.x OCaml version, which will bring multicore support, meaning tweaking the ReactiveML interpreter to use multiple execution threads at once will come in the realm of possible things.

-An added benefit is that ReactiveML should become a lot more maintainable, as it now doesn't need its own parser, core libraries, etc. The only logic left in ReactiveML its core functionnalities and our ppx extension.
+An added benefit is that ReactiveML should become a lot more maintainable, as it now doesn't need its own parser, core libraries, etc. The only logic left in ReactiveML: its core functionnalities and our ppx extension.
 All the rest comes from the stock OCaml distribution.
 This means that maintaining ReactiveML "only" involves keeping the ppx extension in sync with OCaml's syntax evolution, as well as updating the ReactiveML semantics themselves.

 As an extension to our work, a multicore intepreter for ReactiveML yields computation time benefits.